|Datasheet||Specific References||Reviews||Related Products||Protocols|

 This antibody can be used at 0.5-1 μg/mL with the appropriate secondary reagents to detect Human CCDC134.
 The detection limit for Human CCDC134 is approximately 0.078 ng/well.

 |This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
 Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
 Preservative-Free.|

 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Human coiled-coil domain containing 134 (CCDC134) is a 229 amino acids secretory protein.
+Coiled-coil domain is a motif in which alpha-helix are coiled together.
 It has been found in many types of proteins, including transcription factors, intermediate filaments and certain tRNA synthetases.
+Many proteins containing such motif CCDC134 are involved in important biological functions.
 CCDC134 is also considered as a novel human MAPK-regulating protein that can inhibit the MAPK pathway.
 This protein significantly inhibite Elk1 transcriptional activity.
 The coiled-coil domain is a ubiquitous protein motif that is often involved in oligomerization.